 Beyond that one case, much of the writing on companion plantings borders on pseudo-science and the occult, she notes, and “traditional lists of plant associations have entertainment, not scientific value.”

-Trap cropping is a special case of intercropping, where you plant a crop a couple of weeks ahead of your main crop, so that it attracts the pests away from your cash crop.
+Trap cropping is a special case of intercropping, where you plant a crop a couple of weeks ahead of your main crop, so that it attracts the pests away from your cash crop, you can also hire a wasp exterminator cincinnati if you feel you have problems controlling pests from your garden.
 In the linked paper, the researchers note that planting Blue Hubbard squash ahead of your main squash or cucurbit crop.
 This will attract the squash vine borers and cucumber beetles to the trap crop, and you can then plant your squash or cucurbit seeds.
 This probably is not relevant to home gardening, though.

 Bone meal (according to Dr Chalker-Scott) is primarily calcium and phosphorus, which are usually available in garden soils in sufficient quantity.
 So when you plant your spring bulbs, you might as well skip buying the bone meal.
 The only thing it might do is induce your dog to dig them up.